New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Aflac offers term and permanent life insurance

-Term life insurance’s low premiums, limited coverage length, and lack of cash value make it a great option for prospective policyholders who need the most coverage for their dollar and don’t need more ways to build wealth.
-A permanent life insurance plan, on the other hand, can work well for people who want the peace of mind that lifelong coverage helps provide and seek additional avenues to build wealth.
-Plus, each policy has several types, making it easier for policyholders to find one that meets their preferences.
+Term life insurance’s reasonable premiums, limited coverage length, and lack of cash value can make it a great option for prospective policyholders who need the most coverage for their dollar and don’t need more ways to build wealth.
+A permanent life insurance plan, on the other hand, can work well for people who want the added peace of mind that lifelong coverage helps provide and seek additional avenues to build wealth.
+Plus, each policy has several types, helping to make it easier for policyholders to find one that meets their preferences.

 Aflac offers both term and whole life insurance policies.
 Speak with an agent today to help you find the right type of life insurance for your needs and budget.